Vanshvala23/VeNoM-CLI/README.md

 - **version** - Gets the current version of cli.
 - **exit** - Terminates the cli with "Good bye Message".
 - **new <projectname>** - Creates a new project by selecting templates.

+## License
+This project is licensed under the MIT License.
+For more information, please see the LICENSE file in the project.

+## Disclaimer
+All information in this README file is for educational purposes only.
+The author is not responsible for any loss or damage caused directly or indirectly by using the information in this README file.